nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

          :start-after: .. _install_dependencies_ubuntu:
          :end-before: group-tab:: macOS

-      For additional information and instructions for other Linux operating systems, see the :ref:`zephyr:linux_requirements` section in the Zephyr documentation.
+      If you are using other Linux-based operating systems, see the :ref:`zephyr:linux_requirements` section in the Zephyr documentation.

       .. note::
          You do not need to install the Zephyr SDK.
-         We recommend to install the compiler toolchain separately, as detailed in `Install the toolchain`_.
+         We recommend to install the compiler toolchain separately, as detailed in `Install the GNU Arm Embedded Toolchain`_.

    .. group-tab:: macOS

-      To install the required tools on macOS, complete the following steps:
+      To install the required tools, complete the following steps:

       .. ncs-include:: getting_started/index.rst
          :docset: zephyr